Robert H. Dennard

-Robert Heath Dennard (born September 5, 1932) is an American electrical engineer and inventor.
+Robert Heath Dennard (September 5, 1932 – April 23, 2024) was an American electrical engineer and inventor.

 Biography

-Dennard was born in Terrell, Texas, U.S. He received his B.S. and M.S. degrees in Electrical Engineering from Southern Methodist University, Dallas, in 1954 and 1956, respectively.
+Dennard was born in Terrell, Texas.
+He received his B.S. and M.S. degrees in electrical engineering from Southern Methodist University, Dallas, in 1954 and 1956, respectively.
 He earned a Ph.D. from Carnegie Institute of Technology in Pittsburgh, Pennsylvania, in 1958.
 His professional career was spent as a researcher for International Business Machines.